Dogs think, feel & learn.

 Summary:

-I'm suggesting we trainers practice a neutral language.
+I'm suggesting we trainers take the lead in practicing an enriching neutral language.

-Neutral language is a comfortable way to exchange ideas.
+Neutral - as a collaborative way to exchange ideas.

 Context: